julienhouyet/JavaScript-Calculator/README.md

 ### :electric_plug: Installation

 Before you start, make sure you have Node.js installed on your system (preferably the latest version).
 If you're not sure, run `node -v` in your terminal to check your Node.js version.
+If you don't already have Node.js installed, you can download it from [the official Node.js website](https://nodejs.org/en).
+I recommend using the latest LTS (Long Term Support) version.

 To install the project, follow these steps: